Cut Stone & Stone Product Manufacturers NAICS 327991

 Recent Developments

-- Producer prices for cut stone and stone product manufacturers rose 2.8% in August compared to a year ago after rising 2% in the previous August-versus-August annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by lime, gypsum, and other nonmetallic mineral product manufacturers grew 3.6% year over year in July, while average wages at nonmetallic mineral products manufacturers rose 6.6% YoY in August to a new high of $28.87 per hour, BLS data show.
-Quarterly sales for nonmetallic mineral products companies rose 8.7% YoY in the second quarter and 30.9% from Q1, according to the Census Bureau.
-Industry sales are seasonal, peaking in the second and third quarters amid peak demand from the construction industry.
+• Producer prices for cut stone and stone product manufacturers rose 2.7% in November compared to a year ago, after rising 3.1% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
+The industry producer price is at a record high level following a prolonged steady climb.
+Employment by lime, gypsum, and other nonmetallic mineral product manufacturers was flat year over year in November, while the average industry wage rose 5.1% YoY in December to $28.74 per hour, easing from its peak in November, BLS data show.

 Industry Revenue